civican/legisinfo/44-1/bills/C-13/bill_text.md

     induce and assist organizations and institutions to project and promote the bilingual character of Canada in their activities in Canada or elsewhere,

+    restore and increase the demographic weight of French linguistic minority communities,

     support the creation and dissemination of information in French that contributes to the advancement of scientific knowledge in any discipline, and

     support sectors that are essential to enhancing the vitality of English and French linguistic minority communities, including the culture, education — from early childhood to post-secondary education — health, justice, employment and immigration sectors, and protect and promote the presence of strong institutions serving those communities.

-  **(7)** In carrying out its mandate, every federal institution shall, on the basis of analyses that the federal institution considers appropriate,
+  **(7)** In carrying out its mandate, every federal institution shall, on the basis of analyses,

-    consider whether positive measures could potentially be taken under subsection (5); and
+    consider whether positive measures could potentially be taken under subsection (5);

+    subject to the regulations, take the necessary measures to promote, when negotiating agreements with the provincial and territorial governments, including funding agreements, that may contribute to the implementation of the commitments under subsections (1) to (3), the inclusion in those agreements of provisions establishing the parties' duties under the agreements respecting official languages; and

-    take into account the direct negative impacts that its structuring decisions may have on the commitments under subsections (1) to (3) in order to consider the possibilities for mitigating those negative impacts.
+    consider the possibilities for **avoiding, or at least** mitigating, the direct negative impacts that its structuring decisions may have on the commitments under subsections (1) to (3).

   **(8)** The analyses referred to in subsection (7) shall be founded, to the extent possible, on the results of dialogue and consultation activities, on research and on evidence-based findings.

-  **(9)** The objective of the dialogue and consultation activities carried out for the purposes of subsection (8) is to permit the priorities of the English and French linguistic minority communities and other stakeholders to be taken into account.
+  **(9)** The objective of the dialogue and consultation activities carried out for the purposes of subsection (8) is to permit the priorities of the English and French linguistic minority communities and other stakeholders to be taken into account, **including in relation to the duty under paragraph (7)(a.1)**.

+  **(9.1)** In carrying out this objective, every federal institution shall

+    gather relevant information;

+    seek the opinions of English and French linguistic minority communities and other stakeholders about the positive measures that are the subject of the consultations;

+    provide the participants with relevant information on which those positive measures are based;

+    openly and meaningfully consider their opinions; and

+    be prepared to alter those positive measures.

-  **(10)** Every federal institution shall establish evaluation and monitoring mechanisms in relation to the positive measures taken under subsection (5).
+  **(10)** Every federal institution shall establish evaluation and monitoring mechanisms in relation to the positive measures taken under subsection (5) **and in relation to the duty under paragraph (7)(a.1).
+For greater certainty, these mechanisms take into account the obligations set out in subsections 41(7) to (9) and the provisions with respect to dialogue and consultation activities**.

+  **(10.1)** Subject to subsections (10.2) and (10.3) and the regulations, every federal institution that is a party to an agreement referred to in paragraph (7)(a.1) that includes provisions referred to in that paragraph shall cause the agreement to be published on the Internet or by any other means the institution considers appropriate.

+  **(10.2)** The federal institution is not required to cause the agreement to be published, in whole or in part, in the case where, if Part 1 of the `Access to Information Act` applied to the institution and in dealing with a request for access to the agreement, the institution could under that Part refuse to disclose the agreement, in whole or in part, for a reason that is set out in that Part.

+  **(10.3)** The federal institution shall not cause the agreement to be published, in whole or in part, in the case where, if Part 1 of the `Access to Information Act` applied to the institution and in dealing with a request for access to the agreement, the institution would be required under that Part to refuse to disclose the agreement, in whole or in part, for a reason that is set out in that Part or because that Part does not apply to the agreement.

+  **(10.4)** The Governor in Council may, on the recommendation of the Treasury Board made after consultation with the Minister of Canadian Heritage, make regulations in respect of the duties of federal institutions — other than the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer — under paragraph (7)(a.1) and subsection (10.1), including regulations

+    prescribing the manner in which those duties are to be carried out and reported on; and

+    respecting the content of the provisions referred to in paragraph (7)(a.1).

-  **(**11**)** The Governor in Council may, **on the recommendation of the Treasury Board made after consultation with the Minister of Canadian Heritage**, make regulations in respect of federal institutions, other than the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, prescribing the manner in which any duties of those institutions under this Part are to be carried out.
+  **(11)** The Governor in Council may, on the recommendation of the Treasury Board made after consultation with the Minister of Canadian Heritage, make regulations in respect of federal institutions, other than the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, prescribing the manner in which any duties of those institutions under this Part are to be carried out.

   **(12)** For greater certainty, the express powers, duties and functions of certain ministers of the Crown provided for in this Part do not limit the duties of federal institutions under this Part.

+### Section 41.1

+  **(1)** In developing a disposal strategy for a surplus federal real property or a federal immovable, every department and supporting federal institution shall take into account the needs and priorities of the English or French linguistic minority communities of the province or territory where the federal real property or federal immovable is located.

+  **(2)** In taking into account the needs and priorities under subsection (1), departments shall consult English or French linguistic minority communities and other stakeholders, including school boards or commissions.

 ### Section 42

   **(1)** The Government of Canada is committed to advancing the use of English and French in the conduct of Canada's external affairs and to promoting French as part of Canada's diplomatic relations.

-  **(2)** The Minister of Foreign Affairs shall take such measures as that Minister considers appropriate for the implementation of the commitment under subsection (1).
+  **(2)** The Minister of Foreign Affairs shall **implement** the commitment under subsection (1).

 ### Section 42.1